originell/simpleblog/README.rst

 is
 --

 a hopefully simple blog app without too much bloat.
-Maybe it turns into an *uber-bloated* app, let's see what I'll do with it :-)
+Maybe it turns into an *uber-bloated* app, let's see what I'll do with it :-) Basically it's just a practice project.

 Requirements
 ============